cbs-software/smarteru-php-client/README.md

 Three Client methods, `listUsers`, `listGroups`, and `getLearnerReport`, take an instance of their respective `CBS\SmarterU\Queries\` objects as a parameter.
-`getUserQuery` and `getGroupQuery` are only used internally by a private helper method in Client, while the other Query classes must be handled by the user.
+`GetUserQuery` and `GetGroupQuery` are only used internally by a private helper method in Client, while the other Query classes must be handled by the user.
 When constructing a query to pass into the Client, any value that is not marked as nullable and does not have a default value is required, while any value that